jsBoot/spitfire.js/README.md

 // Enforce XHR replacement shim instead of native implementation, no matter what Spitfire.use(Spitfire.XHR);

-// To use non-minified versions of the shims, pass true var shims = Spitfire.boot(true);
+// Getting the requested list of shims var shims = Spitfire.boot();

 // Load your shims, then, the way you want
 ```